 We all have embarrassing thoughts and feelings sometimes, ones that moral, rational people supposedly shouldn’t have.
 Whether it is resenting another person’s deserved success out of jealousy, vivid fantasies about killing somebody who makes your life miserable, or sexual dreams about someone you shouldn’t think about in that way, everybody at times has immoral and irrational thoughts and feelings.
-The challenge is to deal with them in a healthy way.
-To this end we suggest three steps:

 First, stop taking your thoughts so seriously.
 In our society we tend to view the mind as something we control, the core of who we are, whereas we view the body as something beyond our control.
 Few people get a headache and think, “What is wrong with me?
 Why would I make myself miserable by sending pain signals throbbing around my skull?
 Why wouldn’t I just shut off my stress hormones and relax my muscles instead?
 I’m so stupid!”
 Yet when a thought from their subconscious mind bubbles to the surface equally beyond their control they often think, “What is wrong with me?
 I shouldn’t think that about Victor.
 Does that make me a bad person?” or “Why am I so ungrateful?
 I have my health, a secure job, and a loving family, yet I feel depressed.
 I am so spoiled!”
 Like the stress response, many of our thoughts and feelings are outside of our conscious control, and only with diligent practice can we learn to control them with our conscious mind.
 Just as you would not beat yourself up for struggling to will your heartbeat to slow down, be kind to yourself when you struggle to combat unwanted thoughts and feelings.